duck84/portfolio/README.md

 to not have the website look like something from the 90's and went through several different color schemes.
 Something that I found interesting is that less is more for color and keeping it simple often works best.

+After deploying the website, I would also working on making the initial loading time faster.
+The picture have not been optimized to load quickly and I could also figure out other ways to make the page load faster.
+It is also interesting to see that it is slighly different looking then my development environment, but still looks overall the same.